 Such examples can be taken to be a complex transitive.
-For example, in (40a) the particle can function as a predicate of the object my life.
-In (40b), note that the intransitive die is used as a transitive without any CO.
+For example, in (51a) the particle can function as a predicate of the object my life.
+In (51b), note that the intransitive die is used as a transitive without any CO.
 Such innovative uses of the verbs support the view that the argument constructions interact with the lexical semantics of each verb, licensing new, nontraditional uses.
-The uses of the CO are also similar: the interactions between the argument construction, lexical semantics, and constructional constructional license the CO.
+The uses of the CO are also similar: the interactions between the argument construction, lexical semantics, and constructional constraints license the CO.

-5. Conclusion
+5 Conclusion

-We have seen that there are two different types of the COC: eventive-CO and referential-CO with respect to what the CO refers to.
-The CO of the eventive-CO refers to an event while that of the referential-CO denotes an individual.
+We have seen that there are two different types of the COC: EVENTIVE-CO and REFERENTIAL-CO with respect to what the CO refers to.
+The CO of the EVENTIVE-CO refers to an event while that of the REFERENTIAL-CO denotes an individual.
 The typical verbs used in the COC are unergatives except the verb die.
 The verb die seems to occur in the COC when its subject functions as an experiencer rather than a theme.
-Its CO represents an event often modified by an adjective representing manner.
-We have suggested that the eventive-CO forms a complex predicate with its verb, similar to the light verb construction.
-The referential-CO, meanwhile, has canonical object properties, undergoing passivization or pronominalization.
+Its CO represents an event often modified by a manner representing adjective.
+We have suggested that the eventive CO forms a complex predicate with its verb, similar to the light verb construction.
+In a language like Korean, the COC and the LVC seem to be tightly interacting and competing each other.
+The referential CO, meanwhile, has canonical object properties, undergoing passivization or pronominalization.